mendix/docs/content/appstore/app-services/3d-viewer.md

 5. Wait until your request is processed.
 It can take more than 15 minutes for the system to process your request.
 After your request is processed, the Technical Contact will receive an email that says the app service is ready to be used.
 6. Click the link in the email to go to the [Company Subscriptions](/appstore/general/app-store-overview#company-subscriptions) page and log in there.
 This page gives an overview of all the subscriptions of your organization.
 7. Click **3D Viewer** to open the [service management dashboard](/appstore/general/app-store-overview#service-management-dashboard).
-8. Follow the instructions in the [Creating Binding Keys](/appstore/general/app-store-overview#creating-binding-keys) section in the *Marketplace Overview* to create binding keys.
-Save the keys somewhere safe.
-You need to use them later to [configure](#configure) the keys in your app.
+8. Follow the instructions in the [Creating Binding Keys](/appstore/general/app-store-overview#creating-binding-keys) section in the *Marketplace Overview* to create a license token.
+Save the license token somewhere safe.
+You need to use them later to [configure](#configure-license-token) the license token in your app.

 ### 2.2 Installing the Component in Your App

 To download and install the 3D Viewer app service in your app, follow the instructions in the [Importing Content from the App Explorer](/appstore/general/app-store-content#import) section in *Use Marketplace Content in Studio Pro*.
 After the app service is installed, you can see a collection of ready-to-use items under the **Viewer3D** folder and a collection of 3D widgets in the **Add-on widget** category in the **Toolbox**.

 ## 3 Initializing on App Startup